 Candles are a wonderful practice to incorporate any spiritual celebration or holiday.
 They’re also useful tools for divination.
-Using candle magic meanings to represent or symbolize your intentions is incredibly simple, but powerful.
+Using candle magic to represent or symbolize your intentions is a simple, but powerful ritual.

-They can either be placed around your home to encourage positive energy or incorporated into rituals, spiritual intentions, or spells to enhance and spread magical power.
+Place candles around your home to encourage positive energy or use them in rituals, spiritual intentions, or spells to enhance and spread you magical power.